Hi, I’m Randy Charles, the creator and chief editor of this site Paintcentric. I’m a businessman now by profession, but I used to work as...Read more

 Sculpt your design

 You must be practical while designing the additional objects for your car.
-Sculpt designs of the objects you want to add while noting that the objects shouldn’t cause any form of obstruction or hazard.
+Sculpt designs of the objects you want to add while noting that the objects shouldn’t cause any obstruction or hazard.

 Design your artwork

 Before heading out to paint the mural on your car, you should have a design.
-The last thing you want to do is to paint directly from your head onto the car, as this leads to a lot of flaws.
+The last thing you want to do is to paint directly from your head onto the car, which leads to many flaws.

-So, either using a book, pen or digital canvas, draw out a design for your mural on the car.
+So, draw a design for your mural on the car using a book, pen, or digital canvas.
 Put in all the required details in your drawing, from your car’s shape to the outlines of what you want to draw.

 Afterward, prime your car properly.
-When you’ve successfully done this, choose the set of colors you wish to work with.
-Basically, you can paint a background for the other paintings to cover, decide to use it as the art, or even both.
-Ensure to consider the type of surface for your car while picking a paint.
+When you’ve done this, choose the set of colors you wish to work with.
+You can paint a background for the other paintings to cover, decide to use it as the art, or even both.
+Ensure to consider the type of surface for your car while picking paint.

 Once you’re done with the hand brush or spray paint, begin to use the airbrush for further painting if need be.
 You can use the airbrush to paint additional details, clean up the mural and make it more alluring.

 Attach sculpture work